 In Alabama, the property that you can keep is governed by various Alabama statutes for Chapter 7 bankruptcy and Chapter 13 debt consolidation.
-In regards to personal property each debtor can keep up to $7,500 worth of equity.
+Regarding personal property each debtor can keep up to $7,500 worth of equity.
 For example, personal property would include such things as your car, furniture, electronics, ATVs, motorcycles, and such.
 It does not include real property.
 A mobile home is also considered personal property.
-This is because of a unique provision under Alabama law that a mobile home is similar to a vehicle since it was delivered by using axles and wheels.
+This is because of a unique provision under Alabama law that a mobile home is like a vehicle since it was delivered by using axles and wheels.
 There are separate equity provisions for land and houses.

 In Alabama, there are other types of property that are completely exempt from your creditors.
 Some of these would be life insurance, family photographs, burial plots, retirement accounts, public benefits like unemployment compensation, workers compensation, and disability proceeds are also exempt.